Summer Internship Program

 Internship Overview

-We are looking for two full-time interns for the summer of 2025, who will live and work on-site at the farm.
-Interns will participate in the farm's day-to-day activities, historical research, event planning, and agricultural education, with primary responsibilities in one of these key areas:
+We are looking for one full-time intern for the summer of 2026, who will live and work on-site at the farm.
+Interns will participate in the farm's day-to-day activities, historical research, event planning, and agricultural education, with primary responsibilities in these key areas:

 Day-to-Day Farm Activities